jdbctemplatemapper/jdbctemplatemapper/README.md

 **@Version**

 This annotation is used for optimistic locking.
 It has to be of type Integer.
 Will be set to 1 when record is created and will incremented on updates.
-If the version is stale an OptimisticLockingException will be thrown.  @Column annotation can be used with this to map to a different database column.
+If the version is stale an OptimisticLockingException will be thrown.  @Column annotation can be used with this to map to a different column name.

 **@CreatedOn**

 When record is created the property will be set.
-It has to be of type LocalDateTime. @Column annotation can be used with this to map to a different database column.
+It has to be of type LocalDateTime. @Column annotation can be used with this to map to a different column name.

 **@UpdatedOn**

 On updates  the property will be set.
-It has to be of type LocalDateTime. @Column annotation can be used with this to map to a different database column.
+It has to be of type LocalDateTime. @Column annotation can be used with this to map to a different column name.

 **@CreatedBy**

 If IRecordOperatorResolver is implemented and configured with JdbcTemplateMapper the value will be set to value returned by implementation when the record is created.
 Without configuration no values will be set.
-The type returned should match the type of the property. @Column annotation can be used with this to map to a different database column.
+The type returned should match the type of the property. @Column annotation can be used with this to map to a different column name.

 **@UpdatedBy**

 If IRecordOperatorResolver is implemented and configured with JdbcTemplateMapper the value will be set to value returned by implementation when the record is updated.
 Without configuration no values will be set.
-The type returned should match the type of the property. @Column annotation can be used with this to map to a different database column.
+The type returned should match the type of the property. @Column annotation can be used with this to map to a different column name.

 Example of the annotations: